dinalegw/247HealthCenter/README.md

 npm start
 ```

-Or open the relevant HTML files directly in your browser for a static prototype.
+For backend services, add the appropriate server startup commands once the architecture is defined.

 ## Project Structure

-- `README.md` - Project overview and setup instructions
+- `README.md` – Project vision, features, and documentation
-- `src/` - Application source files (if added)
+- `src/` – Frontend application source code
-- `public/` - Static assets and public resources
-- `server/` - Backend service code (if applicable)
+- `server/` – Backend services, APIs, and business logic

-> Note: This repository currently contains an initial project placeholder.
-Add implementation files and detailed documentation as the project evolves.
+- `docs/` – Design notes, user journeys, and technical requirements

 ## Contribution

-Contributions are welcome.
-If you would like to help build this project:
+Contributions are encouraged from team members and collaborators:

-1. Fork the repository.
+1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
+2. Create a new feature branch: `git checkout -b feature/<name>`
-3. Commit your changes: `git commit -m "Add feature description"`
+3. Commit with a clear message
-4. Push to the branch: `git push origin feature-name`
+4. Push to your branch and submit a pull request
-5. Create a pull request.

 ## License

-This repository does not yet specify a license.
-Add a `LICENSE` file when the project is ready to define usage terms.
+Add a `LICENSE` file to define the project license when ready.

 ## Contact

-For questions or support, please reach out to the project maintainer.
+For project discussions, feature proposals, or development coordination, use the repository issue tracker or contact the project maintainer directly.